numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 .. raw:: latex

-  % \tableofcontents is automatic with sphinx and moved behind abstract by swap...py
+  % \tableofcontents TOC is automatic with sphinx and moved behind abstract by swap...py
   \begin{abstract}

 ..
 WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY (though it seems the latter is not used)